 Amazon’s Getting Started guide gives you a quick introduction to the process of launching AMI instances, though it’s really as simple as ‘Subscribe’ and ‘Launch’.
-The NGINX Plus on AWS whitepaper from AWS provides a detailed description.
+For a detailed description, see NGINX Plus on the AWS Cloud.

 When you launch a new instance, NGINX Plus starts automatically and is configured to serve a default index.html page.
 Use the control panel to determine the public DNS name for the instance and access it using a web browser: